WingsOfAltair/Linx/docs/kilocode-compatibility.md

 To verify Kilocode compatibility:

-1. Configure Kilocode to use your OllamaLink instance:
+1. Configure Kilocode to use your Linx instance:
    - Use `/api/chat` for direct Ollama mode
    - Use `/v1/chat/completions` for OpenAI compatibility mode